Nirvana (British band): 1966–1971: Early years

-The band appeared on French television with Salvador Dalí, who splashed black paint on them during a performance of their third single "Rainbow Chaser".
-Campbell-Lyons kept the jacket, but regrets that Dalí did not sign any of their paint-splashed clothes.
+The band appeared on French television with Salvador Dalí, who splashed black paint on them during a performance of their third single, "Rainbow Chaser".
+Campbell-Lyons kept the jacket but regretted that Dalí did not sign any of their paint-splashed clothes.
 Island Records allegedly sent the artist an invoice for the cleaning of Schuster's cello.

 Following the minor chart success of "Rainbow Chaser", "live appearances became increasingly rare" and the songwriting duo at the core of Nirvana "decided to disband the sextet" and to rely on session musicians for future recordings.
 Spyropoulos cited Schuster's departure due to pregnancy as the instigator for the band returning to its core membership.
 Campbell-Lyons also cited the high cost of having the additional members as a reason for their departure.
-Schuster later became principal cellist of the BBC Symphony Orchestra.
+Schuster later became the principal cellist of the BBC Symphony Orchestra.

 In 1968, Nirvana recorded their second album, All of Us, which featured a similar broad range of musical styles as their first album.
 After the release of the album, Ray Singer left the group to produce Peter Sarstedt.

 Their third album, Black Flower, was rejected by Blackwell, who compared it disparagingly to Francis Lai's A Man and a Woman.
-Under the title, To Markos III (supposedly named for a "rich uncle" of Spyropoulos who helped finance the album), it was released in the UK on the Pye label in May 1970, though reportedly only 250 copies were pressed it was deleted shortly after.
+Under the title To Markos III (supposedly named for a "rich uncle" of Spyropoulos who helped finance the album), it was released in the UK on the Pye label in May 1970, though reportedly only 250 copies were pressed and it was deleted shortly after.
 One track, "Christopher Lucifer", was a jibe at Blackwell.

-In 1971 the duo amicably separated, with Campbell-Lyons the primary contributor to the next two Nirvana albums, Local Anaesthetic 1971, and Songs of Love And Praise 1972, the latter featuring the return of Sylvia Schuster.
-Campbell-Lyons subsequently worked as a solo artist and issued further albums: Me and My Friend, 1973, The Electric Plough, 1981, and The Hero I Might Have Been, 1983, though these did not have commercial success.
+In 1971, the duo separated, with Campbell-Lyons the primary contributor to the next two Nirvana albums, Local Anaesthetic (1971), and Songs of Love And Praise (1972), the latter featuring the return of Sylvia Schuster.
+Campbell-Lyons subsequently worked as a solo artist and issued further albums: Me and My Friend (1973), The Electric Plough (1981), and The Hero I Might Have Been (1983).